adammosaad03/adammosaad03/README.md

 # About Me
 - I bring in a fusion of strong discipline, extreme focus, and a technical expertise to the programming world.
-My passion lies in not only solving problems, but building thing's that will impact others in a significant way and make their live's easier.
+My passion lies in not only solving problems, but building Software that will impact others in a significant way and make their live's easier.

 # Technical Skills